Lily2point0/briefcasejs/README.md

 ## What?
 Retrieving data from a Google spreadsheet is easy when there are only 2 columns.
 If the table is more complex, the data isn't formatted in an nice way, and therefore not easily usable.
-Briefcase makes a call to your Google Spreadsheet and returns clean data; JSON or CSV(*coming soon*)
+Briefcase makes a call to your Google Spreadsheet and returns clean data; JSON or CSV

 *See examples/getJSON for a quick start.*
 **Note: Using Google Spreadsheet as a database is not recommended for production work; but can be useful for quick prototypes and local applications**